 Thus, it’s imperative to invest in a good heating lamp that provides full-spectrum light for your pet.

 Conclusion On Do Turtles Need A Heat Lamp

 Thanks for reading it all the way to the end!

 A quick recap: Yes, turtles need a heat lamp.

 Since these cold-blooded reptiles depend on the environment for warmth, you need to ensure a safe and durable heating arrangement for your pet.

 And just any light wouldn’t do.

-Like you already know, you need to make sure there is natural light, UVA and UVB, among others.
+As you already know, you need to make sure there is natural light, UVA, and UVB, among others.
 These lights aren’t just used to brighten the area but transfer Vitamin D3 and stimulate calcium’s functions.